Table of Contents

 Buying pre-ground meat from the store or grinding it at home is also something to consider, depending on your circumstances.
 Bones can also be included if ground well.

-This broth recipe is for softening kibble or adding on top of any other wet or dry cat food.
+I have already covered how chicken broth can be used to soften cat food, but you can also use it as a topper on top of any other wet or dry cat food.
 You may use it as a flavor-enhancing, appetite-boosting topper, or as something that elevates the nutritional value of regular food.

-Boil the chicken with skin and bones included.
-Once it has been cooked, you can either remove the meat completely and use only the water or put everything through the blender to make a more viscous broth.
+- Once the chicken has cooked through, you can remove the meat completely and use only the water as stock.
+Alternatively, put everything through the blender to make a more viscous broth.

 Why Would Cats Need Soft Dry Cat Food?